AET-CS/aet-cs.github.io/white/ML/lessons/reading.md

 to learn more about a field and to find new problems to solve.
 I also hope that your brief presentations to the class will help inspire the rest of the class.
 We'll all hear about a dozen different new results in computer science.
 It should be lots of fun!

-Specifically for next week, please select one article from the links about and be ready to tell us about it on probably Monday.
+Specifically for next week, please select one article from the links above and be ready to tell us about it on probably Monday.
 All the links are good, but the [first one](https://cacm.acm.org/) (Communications of the ACM) might be the best one-stop-shop.
 It depends on what you like, though.